DrCytometer/Simplified-flowcytoscript/README.md

 * Clusters are automatically identified and named via matching to a cell type database.
 Take this with a grain of salt and check the results.
 * tSNE performed in line with OptSNE modifications to learning rate.

 Using the script: Install R, Rstudio and Rtools.
-For Mac, you’ll need command line tools and OpenMP.
-The flowcytoscript_setup.r script (in 00_source_files) can be used to facilitate set-up for new users of R. Installation for Mac is difficult due to OpenMP and a Mac-specific version is in progress.
+To use this version with Mac, you’ll need command line tools and OpenMP.
+The flowcytoscript_setup.r script (in 00_source_files) can be used to facilitate set-up for new users of R. Installation for Mac is difficult due to OpenMP and the Mac-specific version (see branch MacVersion) avoids this, with some loss in speed.

 In your favorite flow cytometry data analysis program (FlowJo, FCS Express), gate on the cells you wish to analyze and export those cells in new fcs or csv files.
 While exporting, adding group or variable tags to the file names will help you sort the files with the script.